FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Algorithm and Convergence Analysis

 \item Go back to Step 1) until the stopping condition is met. \end{enumerate}

-In the FedMeld algorithm, each time an SCF satellite arrives at the next region, a parameter mixing occurs with adjacent regional models.
-Since these regions are covered by satellites on the same orbital plane, only $M-1$ mixing times are required for each region to incorporate parameter information from other regions, naturally achieving global model fusion with FedMeld.
+The FedMeld algorithm is summarized in Algorithm \ref{alg:FedMeld}.
+In FedMeld, each time an SCF satellite arrives at the next region, a parameter mixing occurs with the adjacent regional models.
+As a result, after $M-1$ mixing, each region incorporates parameter information from all other regions, naturally achieving global model fusion with FedMeld.